Alexander zu Dohna-Schlobitten (1899–1997): World War II

-After the Nazis came to power in Germany, Dohna, who was a classmate of Karl Wolff, met Heinrich Himmler and Hermann Göring and planned to join the SS.
+After the Nazis came to power in Germany, Dohna, who was a classmate of Karl Wolff, met Heinrich Himmler and Hermann Göring and joined the SS as a candidate.
 However, under the influence of Kurt von Plettenberg and his uncle Heinrich Graf zu Dohna-Schlobitten, he distanced himself from going in that direction.
+Over the course of the 1930s, he distanced himself from politics.

 Dohna was drafted into the Wehrmacht at the start of World War II and served as a Rittmeister throughout the German invasion of Poland and later the Soviet Union.
 On 18 January 1943 he was one of the last to be evacuated from Stalingrad, carrying personal letters and the awards of Friedrich Paulus.
 From January 1944 he served with the LXXV Army Corps in Italy.
 In March 1944, a U.S. Army commando group of 15 men had landed near La Spezia to blow up railway tunnels as part of Operation Ginny II but were captured by German and Italian troops.
 Even though these men were wearing US Army uniforms (and were therefore POWs), Dohna was ordered to sign the execution orders.
 However, Dohna refused to do so as this would have violated the 1929 Geneva Convention on Prisoners of War (thereby constituting a war crime); he was dismissed from the Wehrmacht for this insubordination.
 General Anton Dostler, who signed the execution order, was tried for this war crime after hostilities ended.
 Dostler was subsequently convicted, sentenced to death and executed by firing squad.

 Dohna returned to Schlobitten during the Soviet Army take-over.
 He organized the flight of the populace of his estates and left Schlobitten on 22 January 1945.
 With 330 refugees, 140 horses and 38 horse carts he arrived at Hoya on 20 March 1945.
 The caravan brought Trakehner horses with them, including 31 broodmares, ensuring the survival of that breed.

-Post-War
+Post-war

 Shortly before the end of the war Dohna was able to save a significant portion of the inventory of Schlobitten Castle before it was destroyed by arson following occupation by the Red Army.